Gaechka777/RecSystemFinal/Bert4Rec/README.md

-﻿# Caser-PyTorch-Lighting
+﻿# Bert4Rec-PyTorch-Lighting

-A PyTorch implementation of Convolutional Sequence Embedding Recommendation Model (Caser) from the paper in Lighting pipeline:
+A PyTorch implementation Bert4Rec from the paper in Lighting pipeline:

-*Personalized Top-N Sequential Recommendation via Convolutional Sequence Embedding, Jiaxi Tang and Ke Wang , WSDM '18*
+*BERT4Rec: Sequential Recommendation with Bidirectional Encoder Representations from Transformer, CIKM 2019*

 # Requirements
 * Python 2 or 3